deftPeg/SocialMediaApp-MERN/README.md

 <!-- Title Description -->
 # Social Media App
 MERN full stack Social Media App.
 The front end is created with react and redux and styling with material ui.
+The UI offers both dark and light mode.
 The backend is created with the MERN stack and Mongodb Atlas and Multer.
+Authentication is handled by JWT.

 <hr>